Employer Wants Termination During Sick Leave

 Probationary period

 During the probationary period, the dismissal prohibition does not apply.
 Your employer can dismiss you, even if you are sick.
-But the reason may not be the illness itself.
+But the reason may not be the sick leave itself.

 Summary dismissal

-For an urgent reason, summary dismissal can be given, even during illness.
-This must be a very serious reason, unrelated to the illness.
+For an urgent reason, summary dismissal can be given, even during sick leave.
+This must be a very serious reason, unrelated to the sick leave.
+Sometimes a salary stop is also threatened.

 Refusal of reintegration